awsdocs/amazon-route53-docs/doc_source/query-logs.md

 + Choose **Create** to finish\.

 **Note**
-If users are submitting DNS queries for your domain, you should start to see queries in the logs within a few minutes after you create the query logging configuration\. <a name="query-logs-configuring-procedure"></a>
+If users are submitting DNS queries for your domain, you should start to see queries in the logs within several minutes after you create the query logging configuration\. <a name="query-logs-configuring-procedure"></a>

 **To configure logging for DNS queries**